PlatONnetwork/proof_of_custody/README.md

 ## Acknowledgements
 Special thanks to Dankrad Feist for introducing proof of custody and deep discussions of the technique details.

-Thanks to Nigel Smart for the discussions of PRSS implementation in SCALE-MAMBA.
+Thanks to Nigel Smart for discussions of PRSS implementation in SCALE-MAMBA.

-Thanks to Yu Yu for the discussions of the  universal hash function and the security of Legendre PRF.
+Thanks to Yu Yu for discussions of universal hash function and the security of Legendre PRF.